giulliabraga/giulliabraga/README.md

 ###

-<p align="left">I'm passionate about the applications of machine learning to healthcare, so I've been using a lot of...</p>
+<p align="left">I'm passionate about the applications of machine learning to healthcare</p>

 ###